 The global scale of plastic pollution could be much worse than previously thought.
-Microplastics have been found in some of the most remote regions of the oceans: samples taken from the middle of the South Indian Ocean show microplastic pollution detected at high volumes, 42 particles per cubic metre.
+Microplastics have been found in some of the most remote regions of the oceans: samples taken from the middle of the South Indian Ocean show microplastic pollution detected at high volumes, 42 particles per cubic meter.

 More than 8 million tonnes of plastic enter the ocean every year.
-Currently scientists can only account for 1% of the plastic they think is in the ocean.
+Currently, scientists can only account for 1% of the plastic they think is in the ocean.